Where to Buy a Sourdough Starter

 Ideally, strive to feed your starter roughly once a week or every two weeks if you are not finding time to bake regularly.
 If you are baking regularly, feeding your starter once a week will be a natural part of your baking rhythm.
 If you are looking for ideas for what to do with the discard, try these sourdough flour tortillas or make peasant bread as outlined in this troubleshooting post.

-As noted above, I’ve left my starter for as long as three to four weeks without feeding it, and it has “awakened” beautifully, though I don’t recommend, if you can help it, waiting that long in between feedings.
+Note: I’ve left my starter for as long as three to four weeks in the fridge without feeding it, and it has “awakened” beautifully, though I don’t recommend, if you can help it, waiting that long in between feedings.